kbarn411/Perceptron/README.md

 - random initialization of weights
 - gradient algorithm used to optimize weights
 - denormalizing data to show predictions for val set

+## Example Dataset
+For demonstration purpose dataset of simple addition of integers is provided.
+Goal is to teach perceptron how to add numbers